How fast you can you type?

 100 wpm or more: You are in the top 1% of typists!
 Congratulations!

-How to Increase Your Typing Speed Past 100+ WPM
+How to Increase Your Typing Speed to 100 WPM or More

 I’ve been able to consistently type at more than 100 wpm for several years now, and I want to share with you how you can quickly improve your typing speed.

 You can see the results of one of my recent writing speed tests here: